link-zju/ORL-Auditor/README.md

 ### Phase 2: Execution

-**NOTE:** `phase2_execution.sh` serves to audit the datasets and the generation of TPR/TNR values.
-These values, as demonstrated in TABLE IV, Fig. 6, Fig. 7, and Fig. 8, effectively showcase the prowess of ORL-Auditor.
+**NOTE:** `phase2_execution.sh` serves to audit the datasets and calculates the TPR/TNR values.
+These values, as demonstrated in TABLE IV, Fig. 6, Fig. 7, and Fig. 8, effectively showcase the effectiveness of ORL-Auditor.
 Modifications to hyperparameter settings can also be easily implemented within `phase2_execution.sh`, found between Line 43 and Line 46.

 #### Results in Table IV